FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Introduction

 A solution to the aforementioned problems is the integration of the recent emerging Diffusion Models (DMs)~\cite{ho2020denoising}.
-These architectures have gained a lot of attention lately because of their current state-of-the-art performance in image synthesis tasks~\cite{NEURIPS2021_49ad23d1}.
-Taking inspiration from the thermodynamics~\cite{Sohl-Dickstein2015}, DMs define a $T$-length Markov Chain by gradually adding normally distributed random noise to the data and learn to predict the input noise for each step $t \in \{1,2,\cdots,T\}$.
-They synthesize new data by reversing the diffusion process, starting from a normally distributed random noise and progressively denoising it.
-A family of those networks is the Latent Diffusion methods~\cite{vahdat2021score, Rombach_2022_CVPR}, which operate the diffusion process in the latent space instead of the pixel space directly.
-Their applications include medical tasks~\cite{10.1007/978-3-031-18576-2_12}, text-to-audio approaches~\cite{liu2023audioldm} and video creation~\cite{blattmann2023videoldm}.
-These robust methods have been proven to perform on par with pixel space diffusion approaches~\cite{vahdat2021score} whilst getting trained faster~\cite{Rombach_2022_CVPR}.
-Lately, a large number of text-input diffusion-based techniques have emerged for the synthesis of facial images~\cite{zhang2023dreamface,wang2022rodin}.
-Rodin \cite{wang2022rodin} uses diffusion models to generate avatars using an implicit representation, and DreamFace \cite{zhang2023dreamface} generates relightable facial assets from text input.
-However the first is slow and not compatible with standard rendering, while the latter cannot be used for single-image reconstruction.
-Nevertheless, it is noteworthy to emphasize that most of the aforementioned methods employ a conditional mechanism reliant on textual descriptions or other auxiliary information~\cite{Radford2021LearningTV}, thereby directing their attention not exclusively towards the faithful reconstruction of facial identity and the exploration of the potential of robust identity embeddings.
+Taking inspiration from the thermodynamics~\cite{Sohl-Dickstein2015}, DMs define a $T$-length Markov Chain by gradually adding normally distributed noise to the data and learn to predict the input noise for each step $t \in \{1,2,\cdots,T\}$.
+This methodology has already been applied to synthesize and manipulate facial images~\cite{zhang2023dreamface,wang2022rodin, Paraperas_2023_ICCV}.
+Nevertheless, most of these methods employ a conditional mechanism reliant on textual descriptions or other auxiliary information~\cite{Radford2021LearningTV}, thereby directing their attention not exclusively towards the faithful reconstruction of the input facial identity and the exploration of the potential of robust identity embeddings.
+Moreover, Relightify~\cite{Paraperas_2023_ICCV} requires partially completed facial UV maps and third-party extracted facial shapes as input, thus being prone to these third-party failures.